ImperialCollegeLondon/ReCoDE_rnaseq_pipeline/docs/simple_local_pipeline.md

 bin/fastqc.sh "a" "b" "c"
 ```

 The string `"a"` will be accessible within the script through the variable `$1`, `"b"` will be accessible through the variable `$2`, and so on.
-We can run the script multiple times, and each time we can change the arguments to the script so it runs for each of our input samples.
+We can run the script multiple times, and each time we can change the arguments to the script so it runs for each of our input samples. `"c"` represents a directory that `fastqc` can save temporary files to.

 If we were to run FastQC for one of the soybean samples, the program would generate a convenient `.html` report for us that creates plots describing various quality control metrics.
 A screenshot of one of the reports is shown below.
 The summary on the left lists each of the quality control metrics and uses a traffic light system to indicate issues.
 Not all of the metrics are relevant for our analysis; if you want to understand each metric, there is documentation available online for the FastQC program that explains them.